python-zeroconf/python-zeroconf/README.rst

   Use get_all_by_details to ensure all records are loaded into addresses.

-  Only load A/AAAA records from cache once in load_from_cache if there is a SRV record present
+  Only load A/AAAA records from the cache once in load_from_cache if there is a SRV record present

   Move duplicate code that checked if the ServiceInfo was complete